dustinpfister/blog_posts/_posts/lodash_forown.md

 });
 ```

-So that is the diference between the \_.forOwn, and \_.forIn methds in lodash.
+So that is the difference between the \_.forOwn, and \_.forIn methods in lodash.
 If you are just using plain javaScript though no problem there is the for in loop, and the has own property object prototype method that can be used.

 ## 3 - Using a for in loop